 Who we are and what we do

-St Hilda’s College is an eleemosynary chartered charitable corporation aggregate.
-It was founded by Dorothea Beale in 1893 as a Hall for Women Students and received its first Royal Charter in 1926, when it was incorporated under the title “Principal and Council of St Hilda’s College, Oxford”.
+St Hilda’s College is an eleemosynary chartered charitable corporation aggregate (meaning it is a corporation created, not for private gain or profit, but for the administration of a charitable trust or for a charitable purpose).
+It was founded by Dorothea Beale in 1893 as a Hall for Women Students.
+It received its first Royal Charter in 1926, when it was incorporated under the title “Principal and Council of St Hilda’s College, Oxford”.
 In 1960, it became a College of the University.
 The College’s most recent Supplemental Charter, granted in 2007, changed the name of the College to St Hilda’s College in the University of Oxford and permitted the admission of male students.

 The College’s main purpose is to provide education and residential accommodation for women and men who are members of the College and the University of Oxford.